 - Wednesday, Thursday and Friday, on the hour, starting at 1:00, 2:00 and 3:00 p.m.

 - Saturday, on the hour, starting at 10:00 a.m., last tour starts at 3:00 p.m.

-- The Grove Museum is closed on Sunday, Monday and Tuesday
+- The Grove Museum grounds are open Wednesday to Saturday, 10:00 AM to 4:00 PM.
+We are closed on Sunday, Monday and Tuesday.

 Admission to the Museum is free.
 Groups of 10 or more should email TheGrove@DOS.MyFLorida.com to make arrangements in advance.